-- 1. Activity the streamside is limited vegetation zone management maintain healthy, existing, native vegetation; streambank stabilization; and utility crossings; and stormwater outfalls designed in accordance road.
-Standards, Specifications, and the city's Criteria.
-Stream access for fishing and wildlife viewing and trail overlook areas allowed if they are in are compliance with the city's Standards, Specifications, and Design Criteria and maintain the integrity of the stream buffer. - APWA 5600.
-2. detention. defined in is allowed Stormwater as in the streamside when stormwater detention is accomplished zone the 1) utilizing road. trail (see 88-415-05-A.3) utility crossing if riparian or vegetation is planted in the project area in an amount that is equal to the amount disturbed by the detention dam and the buffer or 2) the stormwater detention system meets the following requirements:

-- a. is designed to provide 20 percent more stormwater detention than required by APWA 5600 design standards; - b. does not change the existing topography or native vegetation; and - c. and the linear crossing of the streamside zone does not exceed 200 feet in cleared width of the detention basin structure. - 3.
-Trails encroach into the streamside when mav zone only the services water director determines that alternative alignments feasible because are not of topography, the presence of existing structures such as bridges or flood control levees, the inability to acquire property to accommodate other trail alignments, or that the trail represents the termini of existing trails and trail rights-of-way.
-Streambanks and natural resource areas affected by allowed encroachments must be stabilized in 88-415-05the city's Specifications, accordance with Standards. and A.1, resources must be mitigated in accordance with 88-415-07-C and Criteria, and natural 88-415-08-B.4. - 4 This subsection does apply public utility trail corridors when not or ownership, binding access agreement an easement, is secured prior or a to February 14, 2009.
+- streamside limited 1.
+Activity in the zone is to vegetation management healthy, existing, native vegetation; streambank stabilization; maintain and utility crossings; and stormwater outfalls designed in accordance road, trail, Standards, Specifications, and Design with the city's Criteria. access Stream for fishing and wildlife viewing and trail overlook areas allowed if they are in are compliance with the city's Standards, Specifications, and Design Criteria and maintain the integrity of the stream buffer. - Stormwater detention. defined in APWA 5600. is allowed as in the streamside when accomplished zone the stormwater detention is by 1) road.
+88-415-05-A.3) crossing utilizing trail (see or utility if riparian vegetation is planted in the project area in an amount that is equal to the amount disturbed by the detention dam and the buffer or 2) the stormwater detention system meets the following requirements: - a. is designed to provide 20 percent more stormwater detention than required by APWA 5600 design standards; - b. does not change the existing topography or native vegetation; and - c. and the linear crossing of the streamside zone does not exceed 200 feet in cleared width of the detention basin structure. - 3.
+Trails encroach into the streamside when the mav zone only water services director determines that alternative alignments feasible because are not of topography, the presence of existing structures such as bridges or flood control levees, the inability to acquire property to accommodate other trail alignments, or that the trail represents the termini of existing trails and trail rights-of-way.
+Streambanks and natural resource areas affected by allowed encroachments must be stabilized with 88-415-05the city's Standards, Specifications, accordance A.1. and resources must be mitigated in accordance with 88-415-07-C Criteria, and natural 88-415-08-B.4. - 4.
+This subsection does not apply public utility trail corridors when to or ownership, an easement, or binding access agreement is secured prior February 14, 2009.